Training My Own PTSD Service Dog

 I have been working with Kaeley quite a bit, especially since she is now fully vaccinated by taking her with me into stores and to my doctors and I have even taken her into the hospital when I was having problems.
 I only do this because she has already exhibited a lot of basic manners and is of no danger to anyone, other dogs or disruptive to any situation I and taken her to.
 Be sure, especially in the beginning that you start out slowly and choose places that are safe for your dog.
 You want all of these experiences to be positive ones.
 Having a well-socialized dog is extremely important regardless of whether they will be a service dog or a pet.

 When her service dog Training officially starts on the 8th of Sept., I will stop socializing her with people and have her concentration solely on me.
-Because I want to be able to allow her to be a dog as well as a service dog, I am planning to use her vest as the cue to let her know that when the vest is on, she is working and when it is off, she is a dog and can play.
+Because I want to be able to allow her to be a dog as well as a service dog, I am planning to use her service dog vest or harness as the cue to let her know that when the vest is on, she is working and when it is off, she is a dog and can play.
 Having a “work” and “release” command is also good to have if you just want to have a tag instead of a vest perhaps when it is very hot outside.

 Know the Laws